SammyLundqvist/Dining-Philosophers-Problem/README.md

 The project is intended to solve the Dining Philosophers problem.
 Its a multithreaded application using sempahore flags and mutex locks.
 The cout is handled threadsafe.
 A random number generator class can generate what ever type of number using template methods.

+The project was created using Visual Studio 2015.